 A long-standing interest in the photographic social document and in ephemeral remnants of American culture underlies Professor Miller's work.
 From 1995-2004, she completed a series of photographs taken in state capitols titled: "Statesmen - Pictures from the Fifty State Capitols", where she photographed and re-interpreted the portraits of former governors from each of the fifty states, creating a personal Hall of Governors, a collection of salesmen, matinee idols and fools, as well as respected ordinary men.
-Her more recent works include the audio/video installation "Lay Down Your Bandoliers", and her current series of still photographs entitled "Fairaway Farm", where horses are the subject.
+Her more recent works include the audio/video installation "Lay Down Your Bandoliers", and two in-progress short documentary film projects.

 M.A., American Civilization, University of Texas at Austin, practice and history of photography, 1983